 - Lock-in period: The lock-in period for a tax-saver FD is five years.
 On the other hand, you must stay invested in an ELSS for three years.

 - Loans/overdraft: You can take a loan or overdraft on non-tax saver FDs.
 There is no such feature under ELSS.

 - Taxation: Interest per annum earned on fixed deposits is taxed according to your tax bracket (deduction of up to Rs.
 50,000 for senior citizens under Section 80 TTB).
 In the case of ELSS, you are only taxed when units are redeemed, resulting in profits exceeding Rs.
 1 Lakh.
 If redeemed before three years, this attracts a Short Term Capital Gains tax of 15%, and after three years, a Long Term Capital Gains tax of 10% is applicable.

 - Rate of returns: ELSS can offer higher, but there is a risk involved as the returns are dependent on the performance of the equity markets.
-On FDs, you earn a fixed rate of interest of between 3 and 8 %, and there is no risk upto 5 lacs due to insurance coverage.
+On FDs, you earn a fixed rate of interest of between 3 to 8%, and there is no risk upto 5 lacs due to insurance coverage.

 A tax-saver FD can be a really good investment instrument from a tax-saving standpoint, plus, you also get the safety and the peace of mind associated with a fixed return instrument.
 That being said, if you wish to build wealth over a long time horizon, considering other higher return asset classes is a better idea.

 To avail of a fixed deposit tax benefit, you need to invest in a tax-saver FD for five years.
 This means there is a lock-in period of five years.
 You cannot withdraw, take a loan or get an overdraft during this time.
 It’s advised to have a separate emergency fund as a hedge against any financial crunch that you may face.